Skip to main content

 maxAttemptsnumber= 3Maximum number of retry attempts (1-10)

-backoff"linear" | "exponential"= "exponential"Backoff strategy between retries
+backoff"fixed" | "exponential"= "exponential"Backoff strategy between retries

 Exponential Backoff